News of the Church

 COFFEETIME AFTER COMMUNION

 Volunteers are invited to sign up to host and provide a treat, such as doughnut holes, for one of the coffeetimes.
-If desired, you could also provide an additional beverage option (juice, pop, fun creamer flavors, etc.).
-Sign up on your own, as a family or with a group.
+Regular and decaf coffee are provided.
+If desired, hosts may provide an additional beverage option (such as tea, juice, pop or a fun creamer flavor).
+Contact the Church Office or use the SignUp Genius to pick a date to host.
+You can sign up on your own, as a family or with a group.
+Thank you!

 "Buy a Part, Be a Part"

-Our “Buy a Part, Be a Part” fundraising campaign for our Living Waters mission in El Salvador provides the opportunity to fund a specific piece of the water filtration system that will be installed for our next partner community in El Salvador.
+Our “Buy a Part, Be a Part” fundraising campaign for our Living Waters mission in El Salvador provides the opportunity to fund a specific piece of the water purification system that will be installed for our next partner community in El Salvador.
 Click here to visit our Living Waters Webstore and sponsor a piece of the system!

 Reminder to Save Pop Tabs